ibm-cloud-docs/vmwaresolutions/services/managingzertodr.md

 ## Using your own certificate for Zerto
 {: #managingzertodr-ssl-cert}

-As a best practice, use your own SSL certificate for Zerto Virtual Manager.
-After you deployed Zerto, replace the SSL certificate for Zerto Virtual Manager with your own certificate.
-For more information, see the article [How to use a CER SSL Certificate to Replace the Self-Signed Certificate for Zerto Virtual Manager, ZSSP, or ZCM](https://www.zerto.com/myzerto/knowledge-base/how-to-use-a-cer-ssl-certificate-to-replace-the-self-signed-certificate-for-the-zvm-zssp-or-zcm/){:external}
+As a best practice, use your own SSL certificate for Zerto Virtual Manager (ZVM).
+After you deployed Zerto, replace the SSL certificate for ZVM with your own certificate.
+To change the default security certificate for your ZVM, follow these steps:

+1. Open the Zerto Diagnostics utility on the Windows VM running the ZVM.
+2. Choose **Reconfigure Zerto Virtual Manager**.
+3. Ensure that the vCenter Server configuration is correct, and click **Next**.
+4. In the **HTTP Certificate** section, check the **Replace SSL Certificate** box.
+5. Click the browse (...) button, then locate and select the new SSL certificate.
+6. Enter the new SSL certificate's associated password and click **Next**.
+7. The utility will verify the necessary vCenter Server connectivity.
+Once passed, click **Next** and the ZVM will be reconfigured.

 ## Managing the configuration of Zerto replications
 {: #managingzertodr-manage}

 To manage the configuration of Zerto replications, log in to the Zerto Virtual Replication console by using the vCenter credentials with administrator permissions.
 For example, re-pairing Zerto instances or configuring virtual protection groups to replicate virtual machines.

-When you're replicating between different {{site.data.keyword.cloud_notm}} Zerto instances, you can configure replication directly between the Zerto instances.
+When you're replicating between different {{site.data.keyword.cloud}} Zerto instances, you can configure replication directly between the Zerto instances.
 If you're replicating between the {{site.data.keyword.cloud_notm}} Zerto instance and your own data center, you must install Zerto yourself in your own data center.
 This instance can license itself automatically when you pair it with the {{site.data.keyword.cloud_notm}} Zerto instance.

 Zerto replication doesn't support Network Address Translation (NAT) traversal.
 Establishing connectivity between the {{site.data.keyword.cloud_notm}} Zerto instance and your own data center might require customization of routes on the Zerto Virtual Manager appliances or Zerto Virtual Replication Appliances (VRAs) on either side.
 Establishing connectivity might also require secure tunneling between the sites.
 When you're configuring or reconfiguring routes on Zerto Virtual Manager appliances, you must ensure that all Zerto Virtual Manager appliances can connect successfully to `zerto.com` for usage reporting.
 You can verify this connection by opening a browser session to `https://www.zerto.com` from the Zerto Virtual Manager appliance.